 AdSense on AMP pages

 Displaying the normal AdSense code is not possible on pages based on the AMP standard.
-The Responsive Add-On can automatically convert AdSense ads (added with the AdSense ad type) into the AMP format and therefore also display them correctly on AMP pages.
+The Responsive Add-On automatically converts AdSense ads (added with the AdSense ad type) into the AMP format on AMP pages.

 Due to the AMP standard, there are currently some limitations: